FOLO vs FOMO: New Digital Anxiety in 2025

 #3 Unplug and Recharge

 Many of us are constantly plugged into the digital world, and that can be exhausting.
-Embrace FOLO by scheduling regular digital detoxes.
+Embrace FOMO and FOLO by scheduling regular digital detoxes.
 Go for a walk without your phone, spend time with your pet, read a book, or simply sit in silence.
 Disconnecting helps you reconnect with yourself.

 #4 The Power of “No”

-Conquering FOLO requires mastering the art of saying “no.” You don’t have to attend every event or accept every invitation.
+Conquering FOMO and FOLO requires mastering the art of saying “no.” You don’t have to attend every event or accept every invitation.
 Prioritize your well-being and understand that it’s perfectly fine to decline sometimes.
 Focus on the activities that truly align with your interests and values.

 #5 Embrace JOMO

-Replace FOMO with JOMO – the Joy of Missing Out.
+Replace FOMO and FOBO with JOMO – the Joy of Missing Out.
 When you decide to skip an event and use that time for selfcare, learning, or pursuing your passions, relish in the joy it brings.
 Celebrate the freedom of doing what you truly want.
 If you need some help establishing healthy habits one step at a time, download the free Earkick selfcare companion app.

 #6 Trust Your Instincts